trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/modelling-theorem/index.md

 }
 ```

+### Features

-Notice that candidates are identified by a `string` value (entrypoint argument) and the storage is a `map string int`.
+- Candidates are identified by a `string` value (entrypoint argument) and the storage is a `map string int`.

-Notice that amount of Tez transferred must be lower than five million; otherwise the execution fails.
+- The amount of Tez transferred must be lower than five million, otherwise the execution fails.

-Notice also that the candidate must be registered; otherwise the execution fails.
+- The the candidate must be registered; otherwise the execution fails.

+### Pseudo-code

-This very simple script is equivalent to this pseudo-code:
+The simple code above is equivalent to the following pseudo-code:

 ```
 candidate is string